40 greatest engineers who made enormous impacts on the world

 2. Isambard Kingdom Brunel was another great engineer

-I am a little biased, being a Brit, but the Isambard Kingdom Brunel's addition here is well-founded.
+Another of the greatest engineers of all time is the one-and-only Isambard Kingdom Brunel.
 Described as one of the most ingenious and prolific figures in engineering history and one of the engineering giants of the 19th century.

-It is difficult to exaggerate Brunel's impact on the infrastructure of the U.K. His memory is also honored by giving his name to a University, Brunel.
+It is difficult to exaggerate Brunel's impact on the infrastructure of the U.K. His memory is also honored by giving his name to a university, Brunel University.

 One of his greatest achievements was the Great Western Railway, which still operates today.